30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 If you don't have many Facebook friends that you want to play with, don't worry.
 Communities and Events are both available from the Home Screen and are a great way of getting communal without requiring people you know in real life.

-Once you've downloaded the events app, you can see a range of challenges and tournaments that are running and you can compete in the action.
+Once you've downloaded the events app, you can see a range of challenges and tournaments that are running, and compete in the action.
 There's even the option to set your PS4 to turn on at the time of events and boot up the game to remind you to take part.

 Creating an Event is pretty easy too.
 Select 'Create Event' and you'll be able to create a personalized invitation that can be sent out to a select few of the people on your Friends List.